 We found 5 family medicine practitioners who accept Medicare near Kenai, AK.

-Dr. Michael Merrick is a family practitioner.
-After attending Oregon Health & Science University School of Medicine, he completed his residency training at Gorgas Hospital.
-Dr. Merrick accepts Medicare insurance.
+Dr. Michael Merrick sees patients in Kenai, AK.
+His medical specialty is family medicine.
+After completing medical school at Oregon Health & Science University School of Medicine, he performed his residency at Gorgas Hospital.
+He accepts Medicare insurance.

 Conditions / Treatments